tscanlin/developers.optimizely.com/src/content/integrations/index.md

 This function is called for every experiment that is running on the current page.
 In this function, implement the code that sends custom data to the analytics platform.

-The function arguments are the variation id and the experiment id.
+The function arguments are the variation ID and the experiment id.
 The function `makeSendableNamesfunction (experimentId, variationIds, expLength, varLength, mvtVarLength, makeClean, prefix)` returns an object that contains names based on the experiment name and variation name related to the ids.
 The object has two values:

 - obj.variationName
 - obj.experimentName